yunguoran/notes/bigdata/apache/pulsar/02-conceptsAndArchitecture.md

 #### Ledgers

 A ledger is an append-only data structure with a single writer that is assigned to multiple BookKeeper storage nodes, or bookies.

+## Cluster-level failover

+- Most of the time users won't even notice a thing.
+Users can keep using applications and services without interruptions or timeouts.
+- The cluster-level failover provides fault tolerance, continuous availability, and high availability together.
+- Automatic cluster-level failover is triggered when Pulsar clients cannot connect to the primary cluster for a prolonged period of time.

+## Topic Compaction